cessda/cessda.guidelines.public/technical-infrastructure/gcp-main-project-structure.md

 ![GCP Main Project Structure Development](../images/gcp-main-project-structure-development.png)

-The staging cluster is deployed to after integration and is used as a stable basis for user testing.
-Components are deployed to this cluster after integration tests have passed, which ensures this stability.
+The staging cluster is deployed to after integration and is used as a basis for user testing.
+Components are deployed to this cluster after integration tests have passed.
 Stability of applications in the staging cluster is maintained on a best effort basis.

 ![GCP Main Project Structure Staging](../images/gcp-main-project-structure-staging.png)